-Cinderella opens on the West End
+Cinderella opens in the West End

-You may go to the ball: Cinderella opens on the West End
+You may go to the ball: Cinderella opens in the West End

-It was meant to open last year then again last month but after a series of Covid related set-backs, Andrew Lloyd Webber’s Cinderella is only now ready to go to the ball.
+It was meant to open last year then again last month but after a series of Covid related setbacks, Andrew Lloyd Webber’s Cinderella is only now ready to go to the ball.

 The tale has been made more relevant for today’s audiences by Killing Eve and Promising Young Woman writer Emerald Fennell.

-The BBC spoke to both Fennell and Lloyd Weber and also to star Carrie Hope Fletcher just ahead of the show’s press night.
+The BBC spoke to both Fennell and Lloyd Webber and also to star Carrie Hope Fletcher just ahead of the show’s press night.

 - Published